-Without fanfare or press, Meghan and Harry quietly deliver meals to needy residents in L.A.
+Meghan and Harry quietly deliver meals to needy residents in L.A. without fanfare, press

 Latest Weather Blog

-Without fanfare or press, Meghan and Harry quietly deliver meals to needy residents in L.A.
+Meghan and Harry quietly deliver meals to needy residents in L.A. without fanfare, press

 LOS ANGELES - While many public figures aren't shy about letting others know when they engage in acts of charity, some would rather fly under the radar.

-According to a CNN article, Prince Harry and his wife, Meghan fell into this latter category when they quietly 'snuck in' to an L.A. nonprofit and delivered meals to residents in need during the COVID-19 pandemic.
+Prince Harry and his wife Meghan fell into this latter category when they quietly 'snuck in' to an L.A. nonprofit and delivered meals to residents in need during the COVID-19 pandemic, CNN reports.

-Dressed in casual clothes and N95 masks along with gloves, the Duke and Duchess of Sussex dropped off a week's worth of perishable meals and three weeks' worth of shelf-stable foods to 20 of the charity's clients last week, Project Angel Food CEO Richard Ayoub's told reporters.
+Dressed in casual clothes, N95 masks, and gloves, the duke and duchess of Sussex dropped off a week's worth of perishable meals and three weeks worth of shelf-stable foods to 20 of the charity's clients last week, Project Angel Food CEO Richard Ayoub said.

-Ayoub said the couple volunteered twice, including on Easter Sunday, to drop off food.
+The couple volunteered twice to drop off the food, including Easter Sunday.

-One of the nonprofit's clients told Ayoub they didn't even realize who'd delivered their food until the former royals left.
+One of the nonprofit's clients told Ayoub they didn't even realize who had delivered their food until the former royals left.

-"They were dressed so casually -- that's not how you expect to see them," Ayoub said.
+"They were dressed so casually.
+That's not how you expect to see them," Ayoub said.
 "You don't expect to see them at your door."

 Project Angel Food is one of the first charities the couple has supported since officially giving up royal duties on March 31.